-SB 1229 - This act requires applications for the adoption tax credit be filed between July 1st and April 15th of each year.
-The act repeals the requirement that the director of the department of revenue submit an annual report to the general assembly on the income levels of taxpayers claiming the adoption tax credit.
-The act creates the "Children in Crisis" tax credit equal to fifty percent of an approved contribution to CASA, child advocacy centers, or crisis care nurseries.
+SCS/SB 1229 - This act requires applications for the adoption tax credit to be filed between July 1st and April 15th of each year.
+The act repeals the requirement that the director of the Department of Revenue submit an annual report to the general assembly on the income levels of taxpayers claiming the adoption tax credit.
+The act creates the "Children in Crisis" tax credit which is equal to up to fifty percent of an approved contribution to a qualified agency which includes entities receiving funding under the court appointed special advocate fund, child advocacy , or crisis care centers.